Eastern Arizona Feature

 Where to Find It

-Susceptible to (and often already damaged by) vandalism, many rock-art sites aren't open to the public.
-Two good petroglyphs to check out at Petrified Forest National Park are Newspaper Rock, an overlook near mile marker 12, and the Puerco Pueblo Trail near mile marker 11.
+Susceptible to (and often already damaged by) vandalism, many rock-art sites aren’t open to the public.
+Two good petroglyphs to check out at Petrified Forest National Park are Newspaper Rock, an overlook near mile marker 12, and Puerco Pueblo, near mile marker 11.
 Other sites in Arizona include Hieroglyphic Point in Salt River Canyon, and Five-Mile Canyon in Snowflake.

 Determining Its Age

 It’s just as difficult to date a "glyph" as it is to understand it.
 Archaeologists try to determine a general time frame by judging the style, the date of the ruins and pottery in the vicinity, the amount of patination (formation of minerals) on the design, or the superimposition of newer images on top of older ones.
 Most of Eastern Arizona’s rock art is estimated to be at least 1,000 years old, and many of the glyphs were created even earlier.

 Some glyphs depict animals like bighorn sheep, deer, bear, and mountain lions; others are geometric patterns.
 The most unusual are the anthropomorphs, strange humanlike figures with elaborate headdresses.
 Concentric circles are a common design.
 A few of these circles served as solstice signs, indicating the summer and winter solstice and other important dates.
 At the solstice, when the angle of the sun is just right, a shaft of light shines through a crack in a nearby rock, illuminating the center of the circle.
 Archaeologists believe that these solar calendars helped determine the time for ceremonies and planting.